ajalsingh/capstone/README.md

-# capstone
+# Capstone Project Autumn 2021 - Reliability of Artificial Intelligence
+Report and Experimentation files.

-This project is built on top of https://github.com/Unikie/predictive-maintenance-tutorial.
+Experimentation on this project is built on top of https://github.com/Unikie/predictive-maintenance-tutorial.